 The Company believes that its principal competitors in the business of acquiring and holding MBS of the types in which it invests are financial institutions, such as banks, savings and loan institutions, life insurance companies, institutional investors, including mutual funds and pension funds, and other mortgage REITs.
-Such investors may not be subject to similar regulatory constraints (i.e., REIT tax compliance or maintaining an exemption under the Investment Company Act of 1940, as amended (the "Investment Company Act")).
-In addition, many of the other entities purchasing mortgages and MBS have greater financial resources and access to capital than the Company.
+Such competitive entities may not be subject to the same regulatory constraints (i.e., REIT compliance or maintaining an exemption under the Investment Company Act of 1940, as amended (the "Investment Company Act")) as the Company.
+In addition, many of these competitive entities purchasing mortgage loans and MBS have greater financial resources and access to capital than the Company.
 The existence of these competitive entities, as well as the possibility of additional entities forming in the future, may increase the competition for the acquisition of MBS and other REIT qualifying investments that the Company may invest in, resulting in higher prices and lower yields on such assets.